 Thus, we may discern a physiological spectrum to memory, from short term, which is easily forgotten, such as people’s names at cocktail parties, to long term, which ‘resides’ somehow in the neuroanatomical structure of the brain itself.
 To move our thoughts from short to long term memory is the process of ‘memory consolidation’.
 What we do know, as Carr makes clear, is that

 short-term memory produces a change in the function of the synapse, strengthening or weakening preexisting connections; long-term memory requires anatomical changes (p.
 185)

 Thus, what determines what we remember and what we forget is this very consolidation, which requires focus and attentiveness, some level of ‘deep reading’.
 Without this, our memories dissolve quite literally in a neurotransmitter chemical soup, somewhere perhaps deep in our hippocampi.

 If we are in a state of near-permanent distraction, we diminish our capacity to transfer information from short to long term memory.
 And the Internet is designed by its very nature (which is to say, by its creators and administrators) to distract you, both your emotions and your will.
-Ponder Google and Facebook, which make no bones about wanting to know as much about you as possible for their ‘files’, and the more you click or swipe, the more they know.
+Ponder Google and Facebook, and, of course, Twitter, which make no bones about wanting to know as much about you as possible for their ‘files’, and the more you click or swipe, the more they know.